Eden Mills Writers' Festival: The Festival

 Over the years, the Festival has taken place in an array of different Eden Mills venues, most of which are outdoors.
 Some are on the banks of the Eramosa River; others are in local residents' scenic backyards, to name a few.
 In addition to the main venues, there is a popular First Nations area (the Adisokaun stage).
 Children's Site is held at Jenny's Place, a retail store.
 Additions to the festival include the fringe and Young Adult readings, as well as two annual literary competitions.

 The festival also has a section of the village partitioned for Publishers' Way.
 This is where booksellers, publishers, magazine producers and non-profit groups can display their work.
 Authors also congregate here to meet fans and sign their books.
 There is live music between readings and local food vendors sell various types of food to accommodate all tastes.
 This all happens within the small village, where participants can walk easily from venue to venue.
 The festival does offer transportation for anyone who cannot manage the walking.

-The 2020 festival, scheduled for September 11–13, was cancelled due to the coronavirus pandemic and will be replaced with "a series of free online literary events" from May to October.
+The 2020 festival, scheduled for September 11–13, was cancelled due to the coronavirus pandemic and was replaced with "a series of free online literary events" from May to October.